Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 ### Response 500 "Internal Server Error"

 An internal error occurred.
-The body is an empty object.The body is an object of the following schema:
+The body is an empty object.
+The body is an object of the following schema:

 | Attribute | Type | Description |
 |-|-|-|